 The introduction of EMV chips (Europay, Mastercard and Visa chips) has certainly helped.
 According to Visa, the total number of dollars stolen through counterfeit fraud was down 76% in December 2018 compared to September 2015, just before the introduction of the chip.
 This improvement was for merchants who completed the upgrade to EMV chip technology.

 But card theft and credit card fraud are still around, so it pays to stay vigilant even if you have an EMV card.
-With that in mind, let’s run through some easy but effective ways to beef up your security and protect against credit card fraud.
+With that in mind, let’s run through some easy but effective ways to beef up your security against fraudsters and help prevent credit card fraud.

 While EMV chips are a good start toward preventing credit card fraud by protecting you from skimmers, they’re just the beginning.
 If your credit card issuer or favorite online retailer offers two-factor authentication for purchases, definitely use it, Velasquez says.
 Two-factor authentication requires you to provide two types of identification proof, often a phone number confirmation or fingerprint.

 The other mistake some online shoppers make: Shopping with a debit card.
 When you buy online, it’s generally a good idea to use a credit card.